Cind3r/CASTLE/README.md

 #### Component Assembly Structure Tracking for Learning Emergence

+This mathematical formalism describes the assembly tracking neural network, which partitions weight tensors into molecular blocks and assigns atomic codes based on block statistics.
+The resulting molecular lattice encodes the network's structural motifs, enabling calculation of an assembly index that quantifies modularity and reuse.
+During training, the loss function incorporates a complexity reward or penalty derived from the assembly index, and gradients are modulated according to molecular reuse.
+If the assembly index exceeds a threshold, the architecture is evolved to favor more efficient or interpretable structures.
+This approach bridges neural network optimization with principles from assembly theory, promoting modularity, interpretability, and adaptive architectural evolution.

 ***
 ## Mathematical Model of Assembly Tracking Neural Network with Atomic Codes